D. T. Jones

 David Thomas Jones (17 October 1899 – 4 April 1963), also known as Dai Jones, was a British Labour Party politician.

+Career

-He was elected as Member of Parliament for The Hartlepools at the 1945 general election, and held the seat until his defeat by only 182 votes at the 1959 general election.
-Left school at 12 after passing Labour examination, started on the railways at 14 and became a signalman.
-Married Annie Pugh in 1920, 4 children, 2 died in infancy.
-Member of Pontypridd urban district council for many years also active in trade union affairs (NUR).
+Jones was elected as Member of Parliament for The Hartlepools at the 1945 general election.
+He held the seat until his defeat by only 182 votes at the 1959 general election.

+Personal life

+Jones left school at 12 after passing his Labour examination.
+At 14, he began working as a railway signalman.
+Jones married Annie Pugh in 1920.
+They had four children, two of which died in infancy.
+In addition to his political career, he was a member of the Pontypridd urban district council and was an active member of the National Union of Railwaymen.